 FAQs related to Rotate Linked list

-3. What does it mean to rotate a list?
+3. What are the different approaches to rotate a linked list?